Updated as per Nov 2020 circular of SEBI introducing Flexi Cap category

 7. Medium Duration Funds

 These funds invest in debt instruments of varying credit rating and duration but the Macaulay duration of their portfolio should be between 3 years and 4 years.
 No restriction on the credit quality of the securities.
-They can give returns which are slightly more than short-duration funds of the same credit quality, but the interest rate risk is also a little more.
+They can give returns that are slightly more than short-duration funds of the same credit quality, but the interest rate risk is also a little more.

 Risk Involved: As there is no restriction on the credit quality of the assets held, the credit risk can vary from fund to fund, please check the credit ratings and choose the safer fund.
 The interest rate risk rises with the rise in duration, so these funds have a higher interest rate risk than the debt funds mentioned above.